 What is the Monsal Head Walk?

-The Monsal Head walk is a beautiful walk in the Peak District, UK.
+The Monsal Head walk is one of the many beautiful walks in the Peak District, UK.
 It goes all the way from Bakewell to Wye Dale.
 It is an incredibly easy walk as it used to be an old railway line, which was closed in 1863 to link Manchester to London.
 It was then opened in 1981 as a lovely smooth pathed walk.
 Now if you were to do the walk from A-B it is roughly 8.5 miles and then back depending where you transport home is!
 This walk is absolutely beautiful and is possible for all ages, ability and in all weather!
 As it has a paved walkway means that even in rain it is still an easy walk which is great!

 Now when people think of the Monsal Head walk and what is on the trail they will automatically think of the Monsal dale viaduct!
 As this is a beautiful stop for pictures, views across the valley with the river wye flowing underneath it’s central arch.
 It will honestly take your breath away!